Tim Heidecker

 Timothy Richard Heidecker (/ˈhaɪdɛkər/; born February 3, 1976) is an American comedian, writer, director, actor, and musician.
 Along with Eric Wareheim, he is a member of the comedy duo Tim & Eric.

-He has also appeared in films, including Bridesmaids (2011), Tim and Eric's Billion Dollar Movie (2012), The Comedy (2012), Ant-Man and the Wasp (2018), and Us (2019).
-He currently co-hosts the parodic film review web series On Cinema and stars in the comedy series Decker alongside Gregg Turkington and hosts a weekly call-in show, Office Hours Live with Tim Heidecker, with DJ Douggpound and Vic Berger.
+As an actor, Heidecker's filmography includes roles in Bridesmaids (2011), Tim and Eric's Billion Dollar Movie (2012), The Comedy (2012), Ant-Man and the Wasp (2018), and Us (2019).
+He currently hosts the parodic film review web series On Cinema, with guest star Gregg Turkington, and hosts a weekly call-in show, Office Hours Live with Tim Heidecker, with DJ Douggpound and Vic Berger.
+Heidecker is also a singer-songwriter, having released a blend of comedy rock and more earnest folk rock across an eight-album solo discography.
+His latest album, Slipping Away, was released in October of 2024.

-Early life
+Early life and education

-Timothy Richard Heidecker was born in Allentown, Pennsylvania on February 3, 1976.
-He attended and graduated from Allentown Central Catholic High School in Allentown, and then attended Temple University in Philadelphia, where he met his comedy partner Eric Wareheim.
+Heidecker was born in Allentown, Pennsylvania, on February 3, 1976.
+He attended and graduated from Allentown Central Catholic High School in Allentown, then attended Temple University in Philadelphia, where he met his comedy partner Eric Wareheim.

 Career

 Television

 Heidecker and Wareheim created, wrote, and starred in Tom Goes to the Mayor, a limited animation series that aired from November 2004 to September 2006 on Adult Swim.
 Heidecker plays Tom, the protagonist of the show who continually brings his ideas to the Mayor (played by Wareheim) only to have them thwarted in most cases, leaving Tom worse off than when he started.
 According to their website, Wareheim and Heidecker had mailed copies of an early version of the show to comedian Bob Odenkirk, who agreed to take on the project as the executive producer of the series and sold it to Adult Swim.

 The duo's second show, Tim and Eric Awesome Show, Great Job!, premiered in 2007, on Adult Swim.
 They also created and starred in Tim and Eric's Billion Dollar Movie, and appeared together as debt collectors on the Adult Swim special Young Person's Guide to History and have made guest appearances in the movie Let's Go to Prison, as well as the Scottish video game series VideoGaiden and a Version 2 episode of Mega64.
 Heidecker also had a small role in the 2011 film Bridesmaids, and a leading role in the 2012 independent drama The Comedy, directed by Rick Alverson and also starring Wareheim.
 In July 2012, Heidecker starred in an episode of Workaholics.
-In 2012, he guest starred in Dinosaur Jr.'s music video "Watch the Corners."
+In 2012, he guest starred in Dinosaur Jr.'s music video "Watch the Corners".
 In the same year, Heidecker made a cameo appearance on the independent movie reviewing site, Red Letter Media.
-Heidecker appeared in an episode of the RedLetterMedia series, "Half in The Bag."
+Heidecker appeared in an episode of the RedLetterMedia series, "Half in the Bag."
 The episode is titled "Season Finale: Step Up Revolution."
 Within the short sketch comedy, Heidecker plays a VCR repairman named "Tim".
 Shortly after his introduction into the scene, he flies through the ceiling and makes his exit from the skit.